Airports in California

 San Jose International Airport – IATA Code – SJC (~ 15.5 M Passengers)

 San Jose Airport serves the city of the same name, in the Bay Area.
-Airport’s full name is Norman Y. Mineta San José International Airport.
+The airport’s full name is Norman Y. Mineta San José International Airport.
 The location of the airport is about 5 km north of San Diego downtown.
 To get there, one can choose between public buses, trains, limousines, shuttle buses, taxis, and car rentals.
 SJC airport has 2 airside connecting terminals.
 Guadalajara is the top international connection, while California cities LA and San Diego are leading domestic routes.
 Southwest Airlines, Alaska, and Delta are the top carriers at the airport.

 Oakland International Airport – IATA Code – OAK (~ 13 M Passengers)